raspberrypilearning/weather-station-guide/test.md

 ## Upload to Oracle

-1. The next step is to test that the software is capable of uploading the data to the online Oracle Database.
+1. The next step is to test that the software is capable of uploading the data to the online Oracle database.
 To test this, type the following into the terminal:

   ```bash
   sudo ./upload_to_oracle.py